 If a club is struggling to field the minimum 14 per side, and no assistance is offered from the opposing club when you believe they are in a position to assist, the club shall provide a written report to the RMFL Secretary.

 A club can apply for an Over Age Permit if they feel the player still requires further development or for some reason is physically or mentally impaired.
 The application will be assessed by the Junior review committee initially through correspondence/email and reviewed at the next scheduled meeting.
-The players on this type of permit will be required to wear a wrap of orange Velcro tape.
 The player must be listed as a permit player on the team sheet.
 The junior rule review committee will be consulted and can recommend as such to the RMFL Executive.

-After a goal is kicked by a team leading by 10 goals (actual major scores indicated on the scoreboard), a free kick (player must kick only) is awarded to the opposing team at the centre of the oval.
+After a goal is kicked by a team leading by 10 goals (actual major scores indicated on the scoreboard), a free kick (player must kick only) is awarded to the opposing team on the edge of the square toward their goals.(Opposing player stands on the square line).
 This only takes place while the margin is 10 goals or greater.
 If the losing side reduces the 10 goal gap, the play restarts with a ball up in the centre.
 The scoreboard goal margins are only considered, refer scenarios below;

 Scenario 1) Team A 11.2(68) to Team B 1.1(7).
 Scores show a 10 goal gap.
 A free kick is awarded to Team B once the ball is returned to the centre.
 A re-set of players in positions takes place, Centre players (including wing positions) are to remain defensive side of the player awarded the ball.
-The player on the mark is to be positioned on the centre circle line.
+The player on the mark is to be positioned on the goal side square line.

 Scenario 2 Team A 9.14 (68) to Team B 1.1 (7) Here the margin is more than 60 points, but not in full goals then the ball is thrown up at the centre circle as per normal.

 Refer appendix 20 for the diagram.